Subscribe to our newsletter for FREE pet updates

 Going back to the study mentioned earlier — the dogs wandered into an avocado orchard and proceeded to eat the plants (not the fruit) because they were starving.
 Note that their stomach contents weren't analyzed.
 The researchers only provided a visual comparison to 15 goats that displayed similar symptoms before dying.
 It's surmised the goats primarily consumed avocado leaves, which are very high in persin.

 This study contributed to the reputation that avocados are bad for dogs, a myth that is thankfully resolving due to the benefits dog owners are seeing by feeding avocado oil and the flesh of the fruit to their animals.
-Later in this article, I will share with you tips on how to prepare avocado for your pets to keep them safe.
+Later in this article, you'll get tips on how to prepare avocado for your pets to keep them safe.

 Where Do Avocados Grow?